ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 Where $\hat{A}_t = \hat{T}_t + \hat{R}_t$  is the seasonally adjusted component.

-To forecast a decomposed time series, we forecast the seasonal component, $\hat{S}_t $, and the seasonally adjusted component $\hat{A}_t$, separately.
+To forecast a decomposed time series, we forecast the seasonal component, $\hat{S}_t $, and the seasonally adjusted component$\hat{A}_t$, separately.
 It is usually assumed that the seasonal component is unchanging, or changing extremely slowly, so it is forecast by simply taking the last year of the estimated component.
 In other words, a seasonal naïve method is used for the seasonal component.

 To forecast the seasonally adjusted component, any non-seasonal forecasting method may be used.
 For example, the drift method, or Holt’s method, or a non-seasonal ARIMA model may be used.